sUNC-Utilities/docs.sunc.su/docs/Closures/newcclosure.md

 !!! failure "Error spoofing"

     Luau and C errors are different.
-You must make sure that the error that closures wrapped with `#!luau newcclosure` appear as C closure errors!
+You must ensure that functions wrapped with `#!luau newcclosure` appear as C closure errors!

 !!! info "Upvalues"